ShopArchives/terms-and-privacy/privacy-policy.md

 - **Delete All** of your reviews, in the websites User Settings > Reviews > Delete Your Reviews > Delete Data

+> [!NOTE]
-Currently we are working on expanding the control you have over your stored user data.
+> Currently we are working on expanding the control you have over your stored user data.

 ---